SOOPG/COMP2042_CW_hfyms6/README.md

 ### You require an IDE (example: Intellij) to compile the code and run this game as these codes are build on Intellij IDE.
 ### You are also required to have at least a java version of Java 19 (JDK 19) to compile the codes
 ### Version of game written as V1.x.x
-### Stable & Playable Version is the final version of game
+### Stable & Playable Version branch is final version of game

 [Download Java JDK](https://www.oracle.com/my/java/technologies/downloads/#jdk19-windows)